Underwater panther: Name

+Other sources describe instead the deity in terms of the "underwater manito", as a composite of the "underwater lion" and the "horned serpent".

 Description

-In mythologies of the indigenous peoples of the Great Lakes, underwater panthers are described as water monsters that live in opposition to the Thunderbirds, masters of the powers of the air.
+In mythologies of the indigenous peoples of the Great Lakes, underwater panthers are described as water monsters that live in opposition to the thunderbirds, masters of the powers of the air.
 Underwater Panthers are seen as an opposing yet complementary force to the Thunderbirds, and they are engaged in eternal conflict.

 The underwater panther was an amalgam of parts from many animals: the body of a wild feline, often a cougar or lynx; the horns of deer or bison; upright scales on its back; occasionally feathers; and parts from other animals as well, depending on the particular myth.
 Underwater panthers are represented with exceptionally long tails, occasionally with serpentine properties.

+Mishipizheu were said to live in the deepest parts of lakes and rivers, where they can cause storms or squalls and rapids, i.e., shift the direction and force of currents, sink canoes, and drown Indians, often children.
 The creatures are thought to roar or hiss in the sounds of storms or rushing rapids.

+Some traditions believed the underwater panthers could be helpful, protective creatures, for example, it was believed to shelter and feed those who fell through the winter ice.
+The water manito (water panther and serpent) endowed medicinal power to those (shamans) who accepted its guardianship.
+It made gifts of copper, that is to say, the Ojibwe believed such rock formation partly submerged in water with copper lode protrusions to be a divinity, which would allow passersby to cut off copper from "its horns".